Raiffeisen Bank subsidiary to close Crimea branches

 SIMFEROPOL, Crimea/MOSCOW A subsidiary of Raiffeisen Bank International will close all its branches in Crimea by mid-month, the bank said on Saturday, following Russia's annexation of the Black Sea peninsula.

-Ukraine and the West do not recognize Russian of Crimea and companies that have been active in the region do not know how the change could affect their business.
+Ukraine and the West do not recognise Russian seizure of Crimea and companies that have been active in the region do not know how the change could affect their business.

 Raiffeisen Bank Aval, in which Austrian Raiffeisen Bank International holds 96.41 percent of shares, will close the last remaining six of 32 branches the bank had in Crimea by April 15, a spokeswoman told Reuters.